Icyfire18/Face_Counting/README.md

 # Face_Counting
-It contains a test and train dataset to find total number of people present in the pictures
+It contains a dataset to find total number of people present in the pictures